 This course introduces counselor trainees and practicing counselors to issues related to working with a culturally diverse clientele.
 In this course, students discuss the sociopolitical issues related to cross-cultural counseling and gain knowledge of the theory and skills that are needed to be effective cross-cultural counselors.

 COUN 631 Psychopharmacology (3 Credits)

-The overall goal of this course is to provide the student with introductory psychopharmacology of various medications, drugs, and alcohol.
+This is an introductory course in psychopharmacology in counseling.
 Agents to be covered include antidepressants, antipsychotics, anxiolytics (anti-anxiety agents), anticonvulsants, stimulants, narcotic analgesics (opiates), hallucinogens (psychedelics), sedatives and alcohol.
-This course will presume knowledge of introductory biological concepts and basic pharmacological concepts.

 COUN 632 Family and Couple Counseling (3 Credits)

 This course introduces the student to the historical development of family systems therapy, its concept and practice.
 Specific techniques and family/system assessment and intervention are discussed and practiced.
 Special problems of family therapy are considered.
 Other concerns include feminist and multicultural issues, AIDS counseling, and family therapy with stepfamilies.